101 Camping Tips from Fire to Shelter

 Matches are great, but they must be kept in a waterproof container, such as a plastic baggie.
 A better tool is a lighter.
 The butane filled ones with a handle and long nozzle are the safest.

 If cooking over a pit, you will do well to bring along a metal grate and cast iron cookware.
 A Dutch oven can go directly into the coals for even cooking.
-A great trick for easy cleanup of cast iron is to coat the bottom and sides of the pot or skillet with soap.
+One of the best camping hacks for easy cleanup of cast iron is to coat the bottom and sides of the pot or skillet with soap.
 The soot will stick to the soap and not the pan (1).

 Other items you will want to bring along for your fire include a hand shovel for preparing the pit and for putting the fire out with dirt, as well as a poker to move burning logs around.
 Fireproof gloves aren’t a bad idea either.
-Be mindful of putting the fire out before your retire.
-Use dirt or water to accomplish this.
-Never leave a fire unattended.
+Be mindful of putting the fire out before you hit the hay.
+Use dirt or a jug of water to accomplish this and never leave a fire unattended.

-If you are lucky enough to have a grill on site, all you need is the charcoal and a flame.
-You can purchase individual bags of briquettes for single fires, where you just light the bag.
+If you are lucky enough to have a grill on-site, all you need is charcoal and a flame.
+You can purchase individual bags of briquettes for single fires, which makes life much easier because you just have to light the bag.
 The problem with these is that they have chemicals in them that give off a strange odor.
-If you don’t mind the chemicals than these small bags are convenient.
+If you don’t mind the chemicals then these small bags are convenient.